absolute-quantum/cats-blender-plugin/README.md

 ![](https://i.imgur.com/LbO7Xst.gif)

 ## Roadmap
- - Updates on the armature code
+ - MOAR Updates on the armature code
- - Fix hips (sdk error)
  - Texture translation should have a option to rename the filename also